 When you become an Uber driver or Lyft driver, you work as a 1099 independent contractor.
 You are the boss of your own business, meaning you’re not technically an employee of Uber or Lyft.
 If you ask yourself, “Do Uber drivers pay taxes?” the answer is yes.
 Your Uber and Lyft salary is taxed.
 That’s why it’s important for you to keep track of your annual rideshare income, mileage, and expenses.
 This way you’ll be ready to report your earnings correctly and declare as many deductions as possible when it’s income tax time.
+Keep in mind, the same concept applies if you drive for other on-demand delivery services like Postmates, DoorDash , Instacart and Shipt as well.

 By the way, your pals at HyreCar are not tax professionals.
 The following information is some friendly financial advice related to rideshare driver income taxes that we hope you will find helpful.
 Please consult a tax professional if you have questions about calculating and/or filing your taxes.